Kellenerskine/nix-dot-files/README.md

 - $ sudo nano /etc/nixos/configuration.nix
 - $ sudo nixos-rebuild switch

-Files in "dot-config" belong in ~/.config
+-Files in "dot-config" belong in ~/.config

-Files in "etc-nixos" belong in /etc/nixos
+-Files in "etc-nixos" belong in /etc/nixos

-Files in "wallpapers" belong in /home/USER/wallpapers
+-Files in "wallpapers" belong in /home/USER/wallpapers